raulpedrotti/raulpedrotti/README.md

-# Hi there, I'm Raul Pedrotti de Oliveira! 👋
+# Hello and Welcome to my Git, I'm Raul Pedrotti de Oliveira. 👋
 ### Telecommunications Engineer | Microelectronics Master's Student | Analog IC Designer

-I am a Silicon Enjoyer **Analog/Mixed-Signal IC Designer** currently pursuing my Master's degree.
+Hello and welcome to my GitHub.
+I'm a Telecommunications engineer from the Federal University of Pampa and I'm currently pursuing my MSc. in low-power biomedical circuits (ECG/PPG) for wearable applications at GAMA Group.
+I am a Silicon Enjoyer and like to study microelectronics, including **Analog/Mixed-Signal, RF and other topics**.
 My focus lies at the intersection of high-speed communications and low-power biomedical sensing.
 I enjoy bridging the gap between physical phenomena and digital processing through robust silicon design.

 ---